stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 To onboard a new application you need to make following changes:

-1. add few files to application repository
+1. add helm files to application repository
 2. add webhook to application repository
 3. add few files to gitops-config repository